jondekerh/uniqueWordList/README.md

   ```

 ## Strengths, weaknesses, and things to consider
+Setting count to ```True``` will return a list with 2 columns, one for the word itself and the second for a tally of how often the word was used.
+This will take a long time compared to the normal list.
+It is set to ```False``` by default.

 Setting alphanumeric to ```True``` will count any number or alphanumeric combo (ex: 1b, 1e5).
 Some of these will probably not be real words.
 It is set to ```False``` by default.

 Speaking of things that aren't real words: if there are any typos or deliberate misspellings they will be counted as separate words.
 Similarily, the plural versions of words will be counted as their own words as well.